miragecraft/drykit/README.md

 Currently DryKit is alpha software, I consider it mostly feature complete and is currently using it to redesign my own website and working out the wrinkles.

-Breaking change from RazorGrid: pretty much everything, as the previous framework is just a grid system which has now been rebuilt from scratch.
+Breaking change from RazorGrid: pretty much everything, as the previous framework was just a grid system which has now been rebuilt from scratch.

 **Documentation**